 The Best Moisturizer to Use with Epsom Salt for Acne Treatments

 After using any of the Epsom salt for acne treatments in this article you will want to moisturize and heal your acne as fast as possible.
-Hemp seed oil, or CBD AM/PM Anti-Aging Moisturizer with a high CDB content will do that much faster than any other oil.
+Hemp seed oil moisturizer is NOT the same as CBD oil.